How Often Should you Service Your Watch?

 How often should you service your watch?

-The short answers to this question, that is also very general, is every five years – or when your watch is not operating the way it should.
+The short answer to this question, which is also a very general statement, is every five years – or when your watch is not functioning the way it should.
+This could mean that it has physically broken, or that it just doesn’t keep time well.
 But there’s more to it than that, so continue reading.

 What does it mean to service a watch?